ArkEcosystem/core/packages/core-snapshots-cli/README.md

 Snapshots created with a selected codec have their corresponding file extensions (`lite`, `ark` and `msgpack`), when naming files.
 For example a snapshot file created with lite codec would look like this: `blocks.1.100.lite`.
 When importing codec is selected from the filename extension, so please do not rename snapshot files.

 ### Append data to an existing snapshot
-To enable rolling snapshost and their faster import execution, it is possible to append data to the existing snapshot.
+To enable rolling snapshost and their faster import execution, it is possible to append data to an the existing snapshot.
-The command is the same as for creating of snapshot with additional parameter for `-f` or `--filename` where we specify the existing snapshot we want to append.
+The command is the same as for creating of snapshot with additional parameter for `-f` or `--filename` where we specify the existing snapshot we want to append to.
 As a filename you only provide the `blocks.X.X.ark` filename, for example `blocks.0.331985.ark`.
 Other files are auto appended.

 When append is complete a new file is created, while preserving the old snapshost.
 You must manually delete old files if needed.